SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 ## Introduction

 Email is often read and engaged with on mobile devices.
 Both iOS (9 and later) and Android (6.0 and later) provide a way for links in your content to take your users directly into an app that you have created, providing your users with a richer interactive experience.
+The links that connect a user directly to your app are referred to as deep links.

 This article describes how to configure your content and mobile apps to support deep links.